WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 S = \lambda x. \ \lambda y. \ \lambda z. \ x \ z \ (y \ z)
 $$

-This combinator is a bit more complex, but it's used to apply one function to another via substitution.[^SKI] In combinatory logic, there are no lambdas arguments.
+This combinator is more complex, applying one function to another via substitution.[^SKI] In combinatory logic, there are no lambdas arguments.
 Therefore, instead of using $\lambda$-abstraction, we require a combinator that can perform a similar substitution operation on its arguments.[^S_expl]

 > **Example**